CoreumFoundation/coreumbridge-xrpl/spec/spec.md

 All tokens issued on the coreum that can be bridged from the coreum to XRPL and back must have a representation on the XRPL, managed by the multi-signing account.
 Such tokens should be registered by admin on the contract side with the coreum denom and fees.
-The XRPL currency uniquely generated using the denom.
+The XRPL currency is uniquely generated using the denom.

 Check [workflow](#register-token) for more details.